carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 This list is expected to rapidly grow with new contributions submitted to the [Quarto Journal Templates repository](https://github.com/quarto-journals).
 You may also create your own templates following [these guidelines](https://quarto.org/docs/journals/templates.html).

-Before we can call and start using a template we need to ensure we have the right Quarto version, because these templates require features in Quarto 1.2, so you will currently need [pre-release versions of Quarto](https://quarto.org/docs/download/prerelease.html).
-We should be good with that for this workshop, but if you are using a lab computer later on, you may need to update that!
+Journal templates require features of Quarto version 1.2 so we need to ensure we have the right Quarto version.
+You can check your Quarto version in the Terminal with command: `quarto --version`.
+We should be good with that for this workshop, but if you are using a lab computer later on, you may need to update Quarto.
+See: [pre-release versions of Quarto](https://quarto.org/docs/download/prerelease.html)

 Quarto uses a template command that can be called in the terminal to create an article in any of these formats.
 Suppose you want to use the Elsevier template.
 In Rstudio, in the terminal (if not showing, select `Tools > Terminal > New`), type `quarto use template quarto-journals/elsevier`.
 Then, follow the steps below: